Pensiveness

-Pensiveness consumes the energy of the Spleen, which in long term will impair the physical function of the Spleen - to transform food and drink into energy and blood.
-Long-term Spleen Qi deficiency will lead to low energy, tiredness, fatigue, lethargy, and poor concentration.
-Dampness in the Spleen among other things will lead to feeling of heaviness in the body, cloudy head and dream-like unproductive mental state.
-"Sticky" thoughts and emotions are usually a sign of developed "dampness in the Spleen".
+Pensiveness consumes the Qi of the Spleen which will impair its function - to transform food into food essence, Qi and blood.
+Long-term Spleen Qi deficiency will lead to digestion-related issues as well as low energy, tiredness, fatigue and poor concentration.
+Dampness in the Spleen among other things will lead to feeling of heaviness in the body and cloudy head.
+On mental level "sticky" thoughts and emotions are usually a sign of "dampness in the Spleen".

 One way to counteract pensiveness is to tonify the Qi of the Spleen and if necessary to clear dampness (to learn more read the materials about the Spleen in the Physiology chapter)